 Walking is one of the easiest and most accessible forms of exercise.
 There’s no required attire or footwear, and it’s an exercise that can be started at any time.
 Try walking to work or the store.
 Take your dog for a walk.
 Park farther away from stores and other destinations, or consider taking a walk during your lunch hour.
 The key is to get started and to be consistent.

-Although regular exercise through walking can be the first step to an improved quality of life, for a more significant impact to your respiratory health, stem cell therapy may be for you.
+Although regular exercise through walking can be the first step to an improved quality of life, for a more significant impact to your respiratory health, cellular therapy may be for you.
 If you’re looking to take control of your health, don’t wait.

 Want to Fight Lung Disease?
 Start By Walking and update us on your progress.
 We want to hear from you.
 Share your thoughts and comments on walking to fight lung disease below.